AlexKMarshall/spotify-clone/README.md

 View in production: https://romantic-lichterman-d73293.netlify.app/

-This is a work in process clone of the Spotify Web Player
+This is a work in progress clone of the Spotify Web Player

 ## Purpose